maxnz/InteractiveCommandParser/README.md

 Parse commands from an interactive command line.
 When a valid command is entered, the associated "action" will be run.
+Commands can be abbreviated as much as desired provided they still identify a unique command.

 ## Usage